jpnewman/jpnewman_ansible_artifactory/README.md

 # Ansible Artifactory Stack

-This repo contains a vagrant file to create an Artifactory Stack with JMX support via the following Ansible roles: -
+This repo contains a vagrant file to create an Artifactory Stack with JMX support, via the following Ansible roles: -

 - src: geerlingguy.firewall
 - src: geerlingguy.security